mimikgit/cocoapod-EdgeCore/README.md

 ## EdgeEngineClient protocol

-Provides edgeEngine controls and vendors the actual edgeEngine binary into the project.
+Provides mim OE (edgeEngine) controls and vendors the actual mim OE (edgeEngine) binary into the project.

 > **To enable EdgeEngineClient** protocol API in the project, add [EdgeEngineDeveloper](https://github.com/mimikgit/cocoapod-EdgeEngineDeveloper) or [EdgeEngine](https://github.com/mimikgit/cocoapod-EdgeEngine) to the `Podfile`.